-If you are a parent dealing with frequent tantrums, you are NOT alone.
+If you are a parent wondering how to deal with temper tantrums, you are NOT alone.

 And while some tantrums are more difficult to manage than others, the best tantrum is the one that never even happens in the first place.